Rare Things for a Rare Life

 The lifeless brown eyes of Lord Melazera’s undersecretary locked onto him.

 She wished her husband, Jonathan, were here.
-His mission into the Republic of Esthlanis had taken longer than expected, almost a moon.
+His mission into the Republic of Esthlanis should have ended a moon ago.
 But it would be his last.
 From then on he would be here.
-He’d been a new Knight of J’shua when she met him, barely eighteen-years-old.
+He’d been a new Knight of J’shua when she met him, eighteen winters old.
 Now eleven years later, She was twenty-eight and he almost thirty.
 Once he returned, he would be qualified to become a daikon and lead his own circle.

 One soldier, a towering, dark-haired youth with a face as smooth as a peach, jumped off the wagon.
-His raven black hair, hidden mostly by a silver helmet, contrasted with his well-fitted, ruby-red brigandine.
+His tail of raven black hair hung below a silver helmet, both vivid accents to his well-fitted, ruby-red brigandine.
 The older one climbed down, straightening his well-worn uniform.
 He scratched at an old scar trailing across his cheek.
 Both soldiers stood at attention, statues of disciplined obedience.
 Each wore a gleaming sword, an ominous reminder of the violence offered.

-Sarah jumped out from the hanging laundry.
-She stomped her brother’s brown, hand-me-down boots and mimicked the soldiers’ stances.
+Then Sarah jumped out from the hanging laundry and stomped her brother’s brown, hand-me-down boots, mimicking the soldiers’ stances.

-Standing straight and tall, as tall as a six-year-old could, her voice rose sweetly, singing a familiar melody she’d learned from him.
+Standing straight and tall, as tall as a six-year-old could, her sweet voice rose, singing a familiar melody she’d learned from him.

 “Like a little brave soldier, you will stand,